Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/1801e5e8-b49a-4b6b-bc03-af840fc687e4" />

-Now run the script again:
+Now I will run the script again:

       python3 test_batch_put.py

-You will notice errors, which is what what you want this time.
+I will notice errors, which is what what I want this time.

 <img width="943" alt="image" src="https://github.com/user-attachments/assets/0a958e1d-7cc6-4701-985a-f9af01891ae5" />

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/289b87e9-8784-44d1-b43f-2eeb9bcdc391" />

 The important feedback in this output is the ClientError: An error occurred (ValidationException) when calling the BatchWriteItem operation: Provided list of item keys contains duplicates.
 In AWS Cloud9, review the contents of the resources/website/all_products.json file.
-You will find many items.
+I will find many items.
 These items have several attributes, and some include an optional integer attribute called specials.
-In order to load the raw JSON used in the website, you use a new script called batch_put.py.
+In order to load the raw JSON used in the website, I use a new script called batch_put.py.
 It is very similar to the test_batch_put.py script.
 This script allows for the optional integer special attribute and also maps the names of more fields to the correct DynamoDB attribute types.

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/974ea682-beb7-4b54-bffe-bc1b073c2697" />

 Modify the python_3/batch_put.py script.
 <ol>
       <li>Replace <FMI> with FoodProducts</li>
-      <li>In the upper left, choose File > Save to save your changes.</li>
+      <li>In the upper left, choose File > Save to save my changes.</li>
 </ol>

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/18df0514-4e9f-4b24-b4b3-c68d39ab7cf6" />

 Run the script:

       python batch_put.py

 After the script completes, the terminal should show the following output:

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/26f81311-bf46-47cf-b74d-9c923de2a6f5" />

 In the DynamoDB Item explorer, review the inserted data.
-You should now see 26 items!
+I can now see 26 items!

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/dcb8ba5f-9179-40c8-94f0-0a8c132711d0" />